Over the years, Strength Running has focused on so much more than just running.

 Basically, it’s a 30-60 minute movement sequence during which your string together unlimited movement combinations.
 No rules.
 No regulations.
 Just pure, explorative, vigorous play.

-I’m going to wrap up now, then give you a chance to snag my free bootcamp at the end of this post.
-But before I do, there’s one more thing that I want to stress.
+I’m going to wrap up now, but before I do, there’s one more thing that I want to stress.

 When you get down to it, I don’t run to compete, improve my fitness or even test my limits.
 Those are all nice bonuses…but they’re not the reason I run.